 When we move further down this line, you can also see deep learning.
 This, in turn, is a subset of machine learning and is a method that utilizes artificial neural networks to allow systems to train themselves, much like humans do.
 There are many types of neural network architectures, and they include (the more and more popular) convolutional neural networks (CNN) that can be used e.g. in diagnosing diseases from medical scans, recurrent neural networks (RNN) that can be used e.g. for assessing the risk of fraudulent credit card transactions, and generative adversarial network (GAN), which received some media coverage thanks to creating realistic pictures of people that don’t exist.

 It may seem like AI systems are extremely complicated and difficult to achieve.
-While solutions providing patient diagnosis are in fact very complex, many organizations utilize simpler AI-powered tools that bring great results.
+While solutions providing patient diagnosis are, in fact, very complex, many organizations utilize simpler AI-powered tools that bring great results.
 Predictive analytics, NLP, recommendation engines, and computer vision are some of the most popular technologies.
 How do they help businesses?
 Let’s have a look at some examples of artificial intelligence in business.

 Predictive analytics provides an assessment of future trends.
 Using the available historical data, it: